Best Milwaukee lawyers for motorcycle crashes Receive a free consultation and file a claim today

 How long do personal injury negotiations take?

-It all depends.
-It’s rare that the first settlement offer made by an insurance company adequately addresses the expenses you’ve incurred and the income you’ve lost as a result of the accident.
-There is usually a series of offers and counteroffers.
 To give you some idea, though, it can take anywhere from weeks to months just for an insurance company to contact you about a settlement.
-During this time, they’re investigating the accident and making a determination as to who was responsible.
-The insurance company of the at-fault driver will frequently drag out their investigation in an attempt to make the injured party anxious and more willing to accept whatever settlement they offer.
+During this time, they’re investigating the accident and determining who was responsible.
+The insurance company will frequently drag out their investigation in an attempt to make you anxious and more willing to accept whatever settlement they offer.
 You’re under no obligation to accept the first settlement offer an insurance company makes, and in most cases you’re better off not accepting it.
-Having a good personal injury attorney handling the negotiations is the best way to ensure you aren’t shortchanged by your insurance company.

 What is the average payout for a motorcycle accident?

-If you’ve been injured in a motorcycle accident, you either already have or will shortly be getting medical bills.
-Filing a personal injury claim may be the only way to get fair compensation.
 Since all cases have their own unique circumstances, the payouts on settlements and judgments vary significantly.
-The only research done on this is from a Thomson Reuters survey, which showed that between 1999 and 2006 the average motorcycle accident settlement was $73,700.
-Obviously, this dollar amount is virtually irrelevant at this point in time.
+The only research for this is from a Thomson Reuters survey, which showed that between 1999 and 2006 the average motorcycle accident settlement was $73,700.
 Warshafsky Law has secured settlements and judgments for motorcycle accident injury victims well in excess of that $73,700 figure.
 Learn more about how we’ve helped injured motorcyclists get the compensation they deserve.

-What do I do if my insurance company settlement is less than the value of my motorcycle?
+What can I do if my insurance company settlement offer is less than the value of my motorcycle?

 It’s unfortunate, but if your bike was totaled in an accident the insurance company is only going to value your bike by the NADA (National Automobile Dealers Association) guide.
 They will not take into account any aftermarket parts, custom paint, or chroming that you’ve had done to your bike.
-And they’re definitely going to pay you what it would cost to replace the bike you currently own, just as you have it set up.
-In many cases, the settlement amount offered may be lower than what you still owe on the bike.
-The only way to ensure you get what your bike is truly worth (to you) is if you have gap insurance, which pays the difference of what the motorcycle is worth and what you owe on it, or if you have insured the bike for a certain amount (aka schedule or stated value).
-Many policies offer protection for accessories that have been added to the bike.
-Just be sure to keep your receipts for any accessories or aftermarket parts you’ve installed on your bike.
+They’re definitely not going to pay you what it would cost to replace the bike.
+The only way to ensure you get what your bike is truly worth is if you have gap insurance, which pays the difference of what the motorcycle is worth and what you owe on it, or if you have insured the bike for a certain amount.

 I was a passenger on a motorcycle that crashed.
 Is the driver liable for my injuries?

-As an accident victim, you can file a personal injury claim against the operator of the motorcycle, the driver of the other vehicle (assuming another vehicle was involved), or both.
+As an accident victim, you can file a personal injury claim against the operator of the motorcycle, the driver of the other vehicle, or both.
 If the motorcycle you were riding on was the only vehicle involved, it will likely be a negligence case.
 The exception is if some mechanical defect on the motorcycle caused the operator to crash.
-If the motorcycle you were on was hit by another vehicle, you can file a claim against both the other driver and the operator of the motorcycle (unless only one of the operators was at fault).
-If the driver who caused the crash speeds off and cannot be found, you obviously cannot file a claim against this driver.
-This often happens when a car cuts off a motorcycle in a way that results in a crash.
-In such cases, you may be able to file a claim for a hit and run accident under the motorcycle operator’s uninsured driver insurance policy.